Vaikuntha Ekadashi: Tirupati

-The Tirumala Venkateswara Temple also has a similar concept to celebrate Mukkoti Ekadashi, as it is known in the Telugu-speaking regions.
-Tirumala has a special entrance called Vaikuntha Dvaram that encircles the sanctum sanctorum.
-The dvaram (gateway) is opened only on Vaikuntha Ekadashi, and it is believed that any person who passes through this 'Vaikuntha Dvaram' on this particular day attains Vaikuntha.
-The temple witnesses heavy inflow of pilgrims and dignitaries for Vaikuntha Ekadashi.
+The Tirumala Venkateswara Temple also has a similar concept to celebrate Mukkoti Ekadasi, as it is known in the Telugu-speaking regions.
+Tirumala has a special entrance called Vaikunta Dvaram that encircles the sanctum sanctorum.
+The dvaram (gateway) is opened only on Vaikunta Ekadasi, and it is believed that any person who passes through this 'Vaikunta Dvaram' on this particular day attains Vaikunta.
+The temple witnesses heavy inflow of pilgrims and dignitaries for Vaikunta Ekadashi.